SATURDAY, MARCH 1, 2025

 Moderator – Charles T. Wilson, PE, Virginia Department of Conservation and Recreation

-Session 1B, Resilience 1
+Session 1B, TMDLs 1

-Session 1C, Data Collection and Management 1
+Session 1C, Resilience and Climate Change 1

 Session 1D, Stormwater 1

-Session 1E, TMDLs 1
+Session 1E, Ecosystem Restoration 1

 10:30 – 10:45 AM